-Our What's on Your Mind pack has a selection of different activities and lessons which you can run during class time.
+Our What's on Your Mind pack for schools has a selection of different activities and lessons which you can run during class time or in a youth work session.

-The pack is to support both teachers and young people to learn about mental health and develop the skills and confidence to tackle stigma and discrimination in school and the wider community.
-Download it here.
+The pack is designed to support both teachers and young people to learn about mental health and develop the skills and confidence to tackle stigma and discrimination in school and the wider community.

+Download it here for schools.